open-policy-agent/gatekeeper/website/docs/howto.md

 ### The parameters field

-The `parameters` field describes the intent of a constraint as parameterized and configured by the operator.
-It can be referenced by the ConstraintTemplate's rego using `input.parameters` as part of the policy evaluation.
+The `parameters` field describes the intent of a constraint.
+It can be referenced as `input.parameters` by the ConstraintTemplate's Rego source code.
 Gatekeeper populates `input.parameters` with values passed into the `parameters` field in the Constraint.

 Example:
 ```yaml